 Muslims 98.7% (Sunnis), Christians 1.1%, Jews 0.2%.

 Morocco is a constitutional monarchy.
-The king is both a secular and spiritual leader.
+The king is both a political and spiritual leader.
 According to Article 6 of the Moroccan Constitution, Sunni Islam is the state religion.

 On the part of the state, there are no criminal sanctions against converts.
 However, the apostasy from Islam is strongly disapproved of in traditional Moroccan society in accordance with the Islamic tradition and usually leads to social exclusion when it is known.
-While Sharia (law) is not law in Morocco, discrimination can not be ruled out.
-Since Moroccans are far more involved in family and kinship than is customary in the West, this can have immediate consequences for livelihoods.
+While Sharia (law) is not law in Morocco, the law is in many cases based on it.
+Also since Moroccans are far more involved in family and kinship than is customary in the West, this can have immediate consequences for livelihoods.
 (BAMF)

 The constitution and the law on the media prohibit any citizen, including parliamentarians who are usually immune from arrest, from criticizing Islam in public platforms such as print or online media or public speaking.
 Such statements are punishable by imprisonment of two years and a fine of 200,000 dirhams (19,700 US dollars).